-All income received directly from passengers, paid either in cash or through pre-paid tickets, passes, etc. It includes donations from those passengers who donate money on the vehicle.
-It includes the reduced fares paid by passengers in a user-side subsidy arrangement.
-It also includes payments made through an agreement to provide fare-free service for a certain group, e.g. payments from a university to provide free service to students.
+All income directly earned from carrying passengers, paid either in cash or through pre-paid tickets, passes, etc. It includes donations from those passengers who donate money on the vehicle, reduced fares paid by passengers in a user-side subsidy arrangement, or payments made through an agreement to provide fare-free service for a certain group, e.g. payments from a university to provide free service to students.
+It also includes base fare, zone or distance premiums, express service premiums, extra cost transfers, and special transit fares.